uncommonartemon/selenium-telegram-auto-forwards/README.md

 # selenium-telegram-auto-forwards
-Selenium: Forwarding web telegram messages from chat to chat with cooldown + deletion
+Selenium: Forwarding web telegram messages from chat to chat with cooldown
 #Selenium 4.8.2
 #Python 3.11.2